DominikaSybilska/hotelDataBase/README.md

-# Hotel system management crated with MS Access (University requirements)
+# Hotel system management

+created with MS Access (University requirements)

 The main purpose of the database is to store information about reservations for stays at the fictitious D&B&N hotel chain.
 The chain consists of two hotels: hotel Bursztyn i Zielony Zakątek.
 However, under the term reservations are taken reservations made, and reservations canceled.
 In addition, the presented database also performs side functions such as:
 <ul>